A toxic megacolon is rare, but life-threatening. It is a complication of severe colon disease or infection.

 Order blood tests, such as a complete blood count

-Order a stomach X-ray or a CT scan
+Order an X-ray of the intestine or a CT scan

 Treatment of toxic megacolon includes:

 Medicines.
 Treating the original condition or infection may help reduce toxic megacolon.
 Anti-inflammatory medicines can help control inflammation.
 Antibiotics can help treat or prevent infection.
-Your health care provider may prescribe other medications.
+Your healthcare provider may prescribe other medicines.

 Bowel rest and bowel decompression.
 These treatments remove gas and substances filling the colon.